wolfgangasdf/iqp-book/b-qubits-realization.md

 if the detector is oriented with 45 degree with respect to the incident polarization.
 In this case, the detector will click with 50% probability.

 In our polarization example here it is quite obvious, that after the measurement polarizer, if the photon has passed through, it is polarized along the detector polarization.
-This is in fact a useful postulate of quantum mechanics, that after a successful measurement of $|\psi_{meas}\rangle$, the state of the system will be in that same state.
+This is in fact a useful postulate of quantum mechanics, that after a successful measurement of $|\psi_{meas}\rangle$, the state of the system will be in that particular state!